pragasette/alchemy-requires-bottles-redux/README.md

 [The Elder Scrolls V: Skyrim][Skyrim] to have potion crafting consume empty bottles.

+## Features

+- Require and consume an _Empty Potion Bottle_ to craft a potion or a poison.
+- Purchase _Empty Potion Bottles_ from apothecaries.
+- Get back an _Empty Potion Bottle_ when consuming a potion or a poison.
+- Forward changes from [Unofficial Skyrim Legendary Edition Patch][USLEEP].
+- Support _Mortar and Pestle_ from [Campfire] and
+[Complete Alchemy and Cooking Overhaul][CACO].

 ## Requirements

 - [The Elder Scrolls V: Skyrim][Skyrim].